The Snow Queen

 “Gerda!” said Kai, “is that you?”
 Kai shivered.
 He cried with joy, for the evil bit of glass was washed from his eye.
 Kai took Gerda’s hands.
 Though they were both frozen cold, each of them felt deeply warm inside.

-The Trip Back Home
+Chapter 7: The Trip Back Home

 Gerda and Kai walked hand in hand back to the bush with the red berries, where the reindeer waited.
 As they walked, the sun came out and warmed and dried them.
 The wind stopped and birds started to chirp.
-Before they knew it, there was the reindeer, in front of them.

-The reindeer took them back to the first old woman, who gave Gerda a new pair of fur boots.
+The reindeer took them to the first old woman, who gave Gerda a new pair of fur boots.
 Each of them got a fur hat, too.
-As the reindeer carried them on the long road back home, who came along the road but the Robber Girl!
+As the reindeer carried them on the long road back home, who came along but the Robber Girl!
 She was riding the coach she had taken from Gerda, but Gerda was glad to see her, just the same.

 The Robber Girl said to Gerda, “So this is the friend you traveled all the way across the world to save.
 I hope he was worth it!”
-They all smiled.
+They smiled.

-The Robber Girl said they should hop on her sleigh and she would give them a lift home.
+The Robber Girl said they should hop on the sleigh and she would give them a lift home.
 By the time they finally got home, it was summertime.
 Much to their surprise, they were all grown up.

 The Snow Queen

 In the years that came to be, Gerda and Kai stayed the best of friends.
 There were no more adventures with the Snow Queen or the cold frozen north, and it was a quiet life.
-But it was one where each of them knew deep down that no matter what, they would always look out for each other.
+But it was one where each of them knew, deep down, that no matter what, they would always look out for each other.

 end